sopra-fs24-group-15/server/README.md

 ./gradlew build --continuous -xtest
 ```
 ### Roadmap
 MemeBattle currently consists of two GameModes.
 There are many more possible GameModes to implement.
-This could for example be a  Gamemode where Users can choose Pictures from their own gallery as the Template or where users could write a Topic themselves.
+This could, for example, be a  GameMode where users can choose pictures from their own gallery as the template,
-Furthermore, ....
+allowing a more personalized and diverse MemeBattle experience.
+Another exciting option could be a
+GameMode where users could write a Topic themselves, prompting others to create memes based on those topics,
+fostering creativity and also a more personalized experience.

 ### Authors and acknowledgment
 Authors: Jana Muheim, Marc Huber, Marc Amsler, Christof Steiner, Gian Seifert